Transcript #374: Climbing the Python Web Mountain

 16:35 And the best part is the pricing is straightforward.

-16:44 And I just learned this, Brian, they also have, they provide the pro version for free to all open source projects.
+16:46 They also have they provide the pro version for free to all open source projects.

 16:51 So if you're an open source maintainer and you want to have Scout APM for that project, just shoot them a message or something on their pricing page about that.